TechLabs-Berlin/st-birdsAI/README.md

 ## License

-This project is licensed under MIT License - see the LICENSE.md file for details.
+This project is licensed under MIT License - see the LICENSE file for details.